Renault Duster cars are equipped with steering with a gear-rack type steering mechanism and a hydraulic booster

 Replace worn parts

-Increased noise of the power steering pump
+Increased power steering pump noise

-Insufficient working fluid level
+Insufficient fluid level

-Restore fluid levels to normal
+Restore fluid level to normal

-Air ingress into the hydraulic system
+Air entering the hydraulic system

 Remove the air